 All library materials are checked out and returned to the library at the Service Desk.
 Books borrowed from the library are due three weeks from the initial loan date and are subject to recall before the three-week due date.
-Students have ten days from the date of the recall notice to return a recalled book without penalty.
+Students have seven days from the date of the recall notice to return a recalled book without penalty.
 DVDs are due seven days from the date of checkout.

-Books, videos, journals, photocopies, and other materials assigned by instructors as required or suggested course supplements are placed on reserve and are stored behind the Service Desk.
+Books, videos, journals, photocopies, and other materials assigned by instructors as required or suggested course supplements may be placed on reserve and are stored behind the Service Desk.
 To ensure ready and consistent student access to materials, reserve materials may not be removed from the library.

 Audio-visual equipment and computers are borrowed for a short-term loan period of four hours and may be extended for four additional hours if the equipment is not being reserved.
 All items are due back by the end of the approved loan period.
 All equipment must be returned on time, or the patron will accrue fines.
-Due dates for Interlibrary Loan items vary by the lending library and are determined at the time of check out at the Thomas College Library.
+Due dates for Interlibrary Loan items may vary by the lending library but are a standard minimum three-week period.
 The library does not provide long-term equipment loans and does not allow equipment to be taken off campus over breaks.
 Exceptions to any of these rules may be made at the discretion of the Service Desk Manager or Associate Director of Library Services and will only be considered for patrons in good standing with the library at the time of the request.